DavidHerreroJimenez/davidherrerojimenez.github.io/_posts/2020-08-30-tests-for-mobile-apps.markdown

 date:   2020-08-30 20:04:00 +0200
 categories: Tests
 ---

+## Local unit tests (Located at module-name/src/test/java/.)

+1. JUnit test (when your tests have no Android framework dependencies)

+  1. runs on the local JVM

+  2. instrumented test that runs on a device

+2. test frameworks: Mockito (when you can mock the Android framework dependencies) to test Android API calls in your local unit tests

+## Instrumented tests (Located at module-name/src/androidTest/java/.)

+3. Espresso
+  to exercise user interaction in your instrumented tests

+  1. run on a hardware device or emulator.

+  2.  generate Espresso tests automatically using Espresso Test Recorder.

 [Under construction]

 <!--You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.